-Four pilgrim destinations namely Yamunotri, Gangotri, Kedarnath, and Badrinath together form a Char Dham Circuit which falls under the Uttarakhand state board.
-Called Char Dham Yatra, the pilgrimage tour to all these holy places in India has immense religious importance in the Hindu religion.
-According to legends, Char Dham Yatra opens the doors towards salvation and washes the sins of the pilgrims who take this enduring journey at least once in a lifetime.
+Four pilgrim destinations namely Yamunotri, Gangotri, Kedarnath, and Badrinath together form a Char Dham Circuit which falls under Uttarakhand state board.
+Popularly reckoned as Char Dham Yatra, the pilgrimage tour to all these holy places in India has immense religious importance in Hindu religion.
+According to legends, Char Dham Yatra opens the doors towards salvation and washes the sins for the pilgrims who take this enduring journey at least once in a lifetime.

 Char Dham pilgrimage commences from the west where Yamunotri meanders in full glory.
 Dedicated to the Goddess Yamuna, bathing in the waters of Yamunotri protects the devotees from untimely death.
 From there the pilgrims proceed towards Gangotri which is dedicated to the Goddess Ganga.
 After paying homage to the holy river Ganga, the pilgrims move further ahead on the mountain peaks of the Himalayas that lead to the sacred shrine of Lord Shiva - Kedarnath and finally end their spiritual journey at Badrinath where Lord Vishnu meditated.
 The enshrined deities in each of these sites are believed to bless the pilgrims all through four encampments.

 There are no traces of any factual history, however, the tradition of Char Dham Yatra was started by the great reformer and philosopher Shankaracharya, aka Adi Sankara.
 It is believed that Char Dham Yatra dates back to some 1200 years and till the mid-century, it was known as the Chota Char Dham.
 The history of individual temples can be traced back to eons ago and mythical legends enveloped around these sacred shrines beckons pilgrims from all over the country.